Mehran811/RDKit_RF/README.md

 This project focuses on building a machine learning model to predict a target variable using molecular descriptor data.
 The workflow includes data preprocessing, feature selection, dimensionality reduction, and model training with hyperparameter optimization.
 Below is a detailed breakdown of the steps:

 1. Create database:
-I used some random SMILEs reciving from an AI model as my data.
+I used some random SMILEs received from an AI model as my data.
 Not all of these data were valid.
-Then I added lables considering logP, molecular weight, and hydrogen bond donors.
+Then, I added labels considering logP, molecular weight, and hydrogen bond donors.

 2. Data Preprocessing:
 The dataset contains molecular descriptors as features and a target variable for prediction.